oriches/Dilbert/README.md

     .NET framework 4.0 and higher

-This class library makes use of the 'async & await' keywords available in the standard install of .Net 4.5 and by the inclusion of the Microsoft.Bcl.Async NuGet package for .Net 4.0, this means .Net 4.0 applications wanting to use this will have to have the Microsoft Hotfix KB2468871 installed.
+This class library makes use of the 'async & await' keywords available in the standard install of .Net 4.5 and by the inclusion of the Microsoft.Bcl.Async NuGet package for .Net 4.0, this means .Net 4.0 applications wanting to use this will have to have the Microsoft Hotfix <a href="http://support.microsoft.com/kb/2468871">KB2468871</a> installed.